Doop - Framework for Java Pointer and Taint Analysis (using P/Taint)

 This document contains instructions for invoking the main driver of Doop.
 For an introduction to Datalog, please consult Datalog-101.
 For a more detailed tutorial on using the results of Doop analyses, please consult Doop-101.
 For an introduction to pointer analysis using Datalog, you can read a research-level tutorial.
 For information about Taint Analysis using Doop, please consult our P/Taint paper, or P/Taint tutorial.

 At its core, Doop is a collection of various analyses expressed in the form of Datalog rules.
-The framework has two versions of its rules: one for LogiQL, a Datalog dialect developed by LogicBlox, and another for Soufflé, an open-source Datalog engine for program analysis.
+The framework has two versions of its rules: one for Soufflé, an open-source Datalog engine for program analysis (which is the default engine used), and another for LogiQL, a Datalog dialect developed by LogicBlox.
+In order to install an up-to-date version of Soufflé, the best practice is to clone the development Github repo and follow the instructions found on this page.
 For a LogicBlox engine, you can use PA-Datalog, a port available for academic use, by following the instructions found on this page.
-In order to install an up-to-date version of Soufflé, the best practice is to clone the development Github repo and follow the instructions found on this page.

 For trouble-free configuration: